Did you know that the word “selfie” came from Australia?

 30 Awesome Aussie Slang Words You’ll Hear Everywhere in Straya!

 This is the abbreviated form of the phrase “a cup of tea.”
+This is one of the most common abbreviations you will hear, along with Macca’s and arvo (more on those below).

 I don’t know how we managed to abbreviate 4 words into one…but we did.
 If you didn’t already know, the British colonized Australia.
 When the British go ANYWHERE they always want tea.
 So, of course tea was brought over with the early settlers.